wynnlone/MMF2021/README.txt

 #4.
 Real Estate / Commodity
 ### IYR: iShares U.S. Real Estate ETF
-### track the investment results of an index composed of U.S. equities in the real estate sector.
+### tracks the investment results of an index composed of U.S. equities in the real estate sector.
 ### this eft represents U.S. real estate companies and REITs, which invest in real estate directly and trade like stocks.

 ### DBC: Invesco DB Commodity Index Tracking Fund
-###
+### tracks changes, whether positive or negative, in the level of the DBIQ Optimum Yield Diversified Commodity Index Excess Return™ (DBIQ Opt Yield Diversified Comm Index ER or Index) plus the interest income from the Fund's holdings of primarily US Treasury securities and money market income less the Fund's expenses.
+### this etf represents 14 of the most heavily traded and important physical commodities in the world.

 #CAD
 ref: https://en.wikipedia.org/wiki/List_of_Canadian_exchange-traded_funds#ETF_Table

 1. Equity & Credit

-### XSP.TO: Shares Core SP 500 Index
+### XSP.TO: iShares Core SP 500 Index
+### tracks the investment results of an index composed of large-capitalization U.S. equities.
+### this etf represents large, established U.S. companies.

 ### XIU.TO：iShares S&P/TSX 60 Index ETF
 ### tracks the performance of the S&P/TSX 60 Index, net of expenses.
 ### this etf represents large, established Canadian companies.

 ### XIN.TO: iShares MSCI EAFE Index
 ### track the investment results of an index composed of large- and mid-capitalization developed market equities, excluding the U.S. and Canada.
+### this etf represents a broad range of companies in Europe, Australia, Asia, and the Far East.

 ### XBB.TO: Shares Core Canadian Universe Bond Index ETF
 ### tracks the performance of the FTSE Canada Universe Bond Index, net of expenses.